 This week we have teamed up with Dan Cote, CMO of Influitive.
-To keep up to date with all of the latest news in SaaS, sign up here.

 Companies not already leveraging customer advocacy programs in their marketing plans are missing an essential ingredient of today’s consumer landscape.
 Brands across all industries not engaging with their customers by offering perks in return for their advocacy risk falling behind their competitors who are offering consumers more, therefore losing customer loyalty.
 These programs aren’t only for consumer brands with loyalty programs but also for SaaS and technology services.

 Customer voices hold a wealth of power in influencing buying behavior, but many marketers don’t know how to implement customer advocacy to yield valuable results successfully.
 The most successful programs often contain three common staples to transform customers into brand advocates.